-The Deferred Action for Childhood Arrivals (“DACA”) program is designed to help young immigrants who came to the United States as children and make their education a priority.
+The Deferred Action for Childhood Arrivals (“DACA”) program is designed to help young immigrants who came to the United States as children and made their education a priority.

 Special Immigrant Juvenile Status